CleanroomMC/Website/docs/groovy-script/mods/soot/still_catalyst.md

 ## Adding Recipes

-- Adds a new catalyst with the specified amount.:
+- Adds a new catalyst with the specified amount:

     ```groovy:no-line-numbers
     mods.soot.still_catalyst.addCatalyst(IIngredient, int)